EUDAT-B2STAGE/http-api/docs/user/authentication.md

 ### Response

-If the request succeeds, a successful response containing the authenitcation token will be returned, as in the following example:
+If the request succeeds, a successful response containing the authentication token will be returned, as in the following example:

 ```json
 [response example]